CODES OF CONDUCT

 - When the coach speaks, listen.
 Stop exercising (ball bounce) so everybody can hear.

-- Not to handle the apparatus in a manner trying to break it (there is a charge for malicious attempts trying to break the apparatus on purpose).
+- Not to handle the apparatus in a manner trying to break it (there is a charge for malicious attempts trying to break the apparatus on purpose or after being told several times) or any other way that is not related to Rhythmic Gymnastics e.g. kicking the ball like in football.

 - Swearing or demeaning remarks are not tolerated.